 I fit quasipoisson models (MASS, glmmPQL) with conspecific and heterospecific pollen deposition as response variables.
 I used the distance to L. tridentata, distance to the nearest conspecific neighbour and the number of M. glabrata flowers as predictors.
 The sample ID nested in the flower ID nested in the plant was used as a random effect.
+Etc same.

+ANY way to streamline all this?
+Kind of repetitive… maybe explain general approach used to GLM fitting etc then cite an appendix with full model details in each instance – perhaps also as a table listing model, family, factors, and responses?
+Or leave I guess.
+CHECK the journal ECOLOGY – and see what they do in some current papers.
+FOR SURE you have a paper TOTALLY published in ECOLOGY or higher if you want to try?
+This is amazing work.
+ZERO issues or concerns with submitting to a top journal – so pick one and check how they handle long methods that describe models.
+A nice clean short cut with adequate description in words but not too much would do the trick.

 Ecological effects

 To compare the ecological effect of shrubs and blooming on five community response metrics (floral visitation of M. glabrata, arthropod abundance, arthropod species richness, percent annual cover and annual species richness), and to estimate the biological importance of statistically significant differences the effect size estimate RII was calculated (Armas et al., 2004).
 The equation: RII= treatment-controltreatment+control was used.
 Treatments were shrub microsite or blooming, while the controls were open microsite or pre-blooming.
 Microsites were matched when calculating the metric and non-matching sites were excluded from calculations.
 This metric is symmetric around 0, ranges from −1 to +1, and negative values denote relative competition whilst positives denote facilitation.
 To determine if the effect was significantly different from 0, 95% confidence intervals around mean values were bootstrapped (boot, R), stratified by the focal shrub ID to account for the repeated measures study design.
+KEEP this paragraph for sure.

 Climate amelioration

 To test for the capacity of L. tridentata to create stable microclimates, I used GLMM (glmer, lme4) with Gamma error distributions with mean daytime temperature, mean nighttime temperatures and daily temperature variance as response variables.
 I used the shrub ID + microsite as a random effect to control for the repeated measures.
+Yes.

 Results

-Pollinator visitation to phytometer
+Shrub effects on visitation rates and pollen deposition of phyotmeter species

 A total of 697 flying insects made 925 potentially pollinating flower visits (hereafter “pollinators”) to M. glabrata in 303 hours of video recording.
 No pollinators were observed in 61 of the 235 video observation periods.
-Foraging bout frequency and total floral visitation by pollinators to M. glabrata were significantly lower at the shrub microsite relative to open areas (Table 1), and were reduced at both microsites when L. tridentata entered full bloom.
+Foraging bout frequency and total floral visitation by pollinators to M. glabrata were significantly lower at the shrub microsite relative to open areas (Table 1) any figure?, and were reduced at both microsites when L. tridentata entered full bloom.
 There was a positive effect of M. glabrata conspecific density on both the frequency of foraging bouts and floral visitation.

 .
 In two cases, a focal shrub did not bloom within the study period and was replaced by a different blooming shrub.
-These two cases were excluded from later RII calculations.
+These two cases were excluded from later RII calculations same move .
 There was no significant influence of heterospecific shrub blooming density on foraging bout frequency or total flowers visited.
-There was a significant, positive effect of heterospecific annual floral density on foraging bouts, but not flowers visited (Table 2).
+There was a significant, positive effect of heterospecific annual floral density on foraging bouts, but not flowers visited (Table 2 – no figure again?).
 Floral visitation rates (flowers/hr) were significantly correlated between paired shrub/open microsites (Pearson’s = 0.262, t = 2.8708, df = 112, p-value = 0.004898).